kirscheeh/classificationBenchmark/protocol/protocol.md

 ***Figure 4: Classification Results for Kaiju, CS Log, Default Database*** <br> <br>

+Using the custom database, Kaiju achieves poorer results.
+Using the defaultn database results in classification of all bacterial species, this is not achieved with the custom database.
+For GridION 364, 64.834% of reads are not assigned to a species but another taxonomic level, whereas 3.501% are not assigned to a species that reached 1% of abundance and 12.799% of reads are unclassified.
+The identified species are *Listeria monocytogenes* (6.85%), *Limosilactobacillus fermentum* (5.35%). *Enterococcus faecalis* (2.371%), *Staphylococcus aureus* (1.233%), *Saccharomyces cerevisiae* (1.37%) and *Cryptococcus neoformans* (1.508%).
+Although not all bacterial species are idntified, the fungal species can be classified this time.
+The results for PromethIoN 365, the other CS Even sample, are alike with similar percentages (Table A_KaijuCustom). <br>
+In the CS Log samples, *Listeria Monocytogenes* is again the predominant species, i.e. the only species that is identified with 42.248% or reads assigned to.
+44.3% or reads are not assigned to anything on species level, 10.97% are unclassified and 2.481% of reads are assigned to a species that does not reach 1% of abundance.
+This can be observed in PromethION as well ((Table A_KaijuCustom).

 ### CCMetagen
 CCMetagen uses the KMA for aligning, which is designed to map reads against redundant databases.
 The tool is supposed to work for large datasets, however, no classification could be done for the deep sequences samples with PromethION.
 KAM throws an error stating not enough space on the device.
 Therefore, there are only one CS Even and one CS Log sample to analyse.
 |||